-Overall, Home's base salary (98.2%), target TCC (106.2%) and target TDC (104.0%) compensation levels are competitive compared to the median (50th percentile) of the competitive market.
-We suggest that the Company individually evaluate each incumbent relative to their indicated market compensation level to confirm that each individual's relative positioning to market is appropriate given the responsibility level, tenure and impact potential on Home's performance by the individual.
+Overall, Home's base salary (105.2%), target TCC (107.4%) and target TDC (104.5%) compensation levels are competitive compared to the median (50th percentile) of the competitive market.
+We suggest that the Liquidator individually evaluate the competitiveness of each incumbent's compensation relative to their indicated market compensation level to confirm that each individual's relative positioning to market is appropriate given the responsibility level, tenure and impact potential on Home's performance by the individual.

-2013 Analysis Results (for FY 2013 Planning)
+2015 Analysis Results (for FY 2015 Planning)

-The numbers in bold and underlined are outside EY's methodology for a competitive range (refer to the chart above for degrees of competitiveness).
+The numbers in bold are outside EY's methodology for a competitive range (refer to the chart above for degrees of competitiveness).
 Values in red are less than competitive or significantly less than competitive while values in blue are highly competitive.